jxl9754/SOLUTION_STEVE_LIN/Challenging-2.README.md

            O(n^3) for find triple

 Bonus Question A:
-Implemented in the function - finding_closet_three
+Implemented in the function - finding_closest_three

 Bonus Question B:
 Ans: We can load only the price as number and filter out any price larger